 Frequently Asked Questions About Heartburn and Reflux

-1. When should I take an antacid vs. a Pepcid-AC or Prilosec-like product?
+1. When should I take an antacid vs. a Famotidine(Pepcid-AC) or Omeprazole (Prilosec)-like product?

 Let's start with the basics.
 Antacids neutralize excess stomach acid to relieve heartburn, sour stomach, acid indigestion, and stomach upset.
 They are sometimes prescribed to help relieve the pain of stomach and duodenal ulcers.
 Some antacids also contain simethicone, an ingredient that helps eliminate excess gas.

 You should take antacids exactly as directed by your doctor, or according to the manufacturer's directions.
 For stomach or duodenal ulcers, take the medicine for as long as your doctor tells you.
 If you are using the tablets, chew them well before swallowing for faster relief.